The Art of Contract Correspondence

 3.1 Subject Matter

-Whenever possible, constrain the subject matter of a letter to a specific project and topic.
+Whenever possible, constrain the subject matter when writing a contractual letter to a specific project and topic.
 Introducing unrelated topics may create confusion, leading to an equally confusing response.
 By focusing on one subject, you can fully address an issue, and the letter can be managed and filed appropriately.
 Introducing separate topics, particularly if they are unrelated, may make it difficult to administer the letter and increase the risk of misinterpretation, misdirection, and mixing up issues.
 It may also decrease the likelihood of resolving the main issue.

 If you receive a letter addressing multiple unrelated subjects, isolate them into individual topics and respond to each in separate letters.
-This separation helps everyone track each issue and identify a letter or series of letters pertaining to each issue in the correspondence log and project record.
+This separation helps everyone track each issue and identify a letter or series of letters pertaining to each issue in the project correspondence log and record.
 Issue tracking is especially important in a dispute resolution process that involves document “discovery.”
 It improves record management and reduces errors.
 Multi-subject letters may convolute filing, which could negatively impact the issue you want to resolve.

 If an issue becomes part of a litigation or arbitration proceeding, providing letters that contain unrelated matters may defocus the proceedings, and you may end up presenting evidence that you would rather not include.
 If multiple issues are related to and support your primary topic, it is acceptable to introduce them, but the correspondence title and supporting references should remain clearly focused on the main topic.